zingchart/zingchart-react/README.md

 ### Usage

 This component is dependent upon React and the ZingChart library.
 The module uses the CommonJS specification and can be included in your application with bundling tools such as browserify and webpack.
-For more information.

 ---